TuffyHacks/TuffyHacks-2021/docs/CONTRIBUTING.md

 ## Todo ✅

-- [ ] Style the main sections...
-  - [ ] Create CSS grid layout and positioning for landing section.
-  - [ ] Create CSS grid layout and positioning for about section.
-  - [ ] Create CSS grid layout and positioning for sponsors section.
-  - [ ] Create CSS grid layout and positioning for FAQ section.
-  - [ ] Create CSS grid layout and positioning for Get-Updates section.
-  - [ ] Create CSS button styling for `cta` (Call to Action) class.
-  - [ ] Create CSS effect where the line in the social component gets longer the further the scroll.
 - [ ] Branding in General...
   - [ ] Create an SVG design for a TuffyHacks logo.
   - [ ] Create a favicon of the TuffyHacks logo.